Also on this page:

 Specific positions for master’s degree holders include:

 You don’t need a master’s degree to become a police officer, detective or special agent in an organization like the FBI or DEA.
-But you do need it in order to become a police captain or sergeant.
+But you may need it in order to become a police captain or police chief.

 A DCJ or PhD in criminal justice is an intense 3-5 year research-based program.
 It is the highest educational qualification you can achieve.